UserLearningServices-C3S/regionalreanalysis-UERRA/retrieve_and_plot_example/README.md

 netCDF library version : 4.3.2
 HDF5 library version : 1.8.14

-Moreover, to fetch data from CDS, you will need a account at [Copernicus Climate Data Store](https://cds.climate.copernicus.eu/).
+Moreover, to fetch data from CDS, you will need an account at [Copernicus Climate Data Store](https://cds.climate.copernicus.eu/).

 ## General information
 This project contains example code for users of the Copernicus Climate Change Service regional reanalysis for Europe (C3S_322_Lot1) data.